Authentic print in a classroom reflects what is valued and important to the community.

 If your class has created a “Book Handling Responsibilities” anchor chart, consider hanging it in your classroom library.
 Also display it at eye level so children can read it easily.

 Refer to your anchor charts during the natural course of your instruction.
-The more you model using them for reference, the more the students will use them for their own independent thinking and work.
+The more you model using them for reference, the more the children will use them for their own independent thinking and work.

 If you are conferencing with a child who says they are done with their writing, you can refer to the “What to do when you think you are done” chart and discuss next steps.